Peddi-Nikitha/attendancewebsite/IONOS_DEPLOYMENT.md

 ### Step 3: Upload to IONOS

 1. Upload the entire contents of the `out` folder to your IONOS web directory (`htdocs` or `www`)
+2. **IMPORTANT:** Make sure the `.htaccess` file is included in the upload (it should be automatically copied during build)
-2. Set your domain's document root to point to this directory
+3. Set your domain's document root to point to this directory

+**Note:** The `.htaccess` file is essential for proper routing.
+It handles:
+- Converting route requests (e.g., `/admin/attendance`) to the correct HTML files (`admin/attendance.html`)
+- Fallback routing for client-side navigation
+- Proper handling of trailing slashes

 ### Step 4: Configure Environment Variables